 By Ruth Dolan.
 Last Updated 23rd April 2021.
 Welcome to our guide on lorry accident compensation claims and HGV accident compensation.
-Accidents involving heavy goods vehicles are scary with many people suffering serious, life-changing injuries.
+Accidents involving heavy goods vehicles are scary, with many people suffering serious, life-changing injuries.
 If you have been involved in an HGV accident and need advice, we can help you file a claim for compensation on a No Win No Fee basis.

 If you have been injured in an HGV accident and need advice on whether to file for compensation, we can help you through the process.
 We would be happy to work with you on a No Win No Fee basis, which takes the pressure off having to find any upfront fees for us to begin work on your claim.

 Select a section